 The Dunk High, dressed in different color schemes, however, did not turn into a star player on the court on its initial drop until a series of retro releases started to come out in 1998 that it gradually bounced from the hardcourt to the pavements with its street moniker “Dunks”.

-The low profile of the Nike Dunk thrived in the skaters’ world at the flip of the century as sneakers became a big part of the skate culture.
+The low profile Nike Dunk thrived in the skaters’ world at the flip of the century as sneakers became a big part of the skate culture.
 Specifically, in March 2002, Nike re-introduced itself in the skateboarding arena with the unveiling of its sub-brand SB, short for Skateboarding, along with a series of drops of its skate-specific shoes named the Nike SB Dunk Low.

 Nike collaborated with a group of pro riders who in turn helped the brand design the initial silhouettes of the SB Dunk Low series.
 The expert skaters were Richard “Richie” Mulder, Danny “Supa” Supasirirat, Reese Forbes, and Gino Ianucci whose products made an immediate connection with the regular street skaters.